-The following Crypto Trading Guide is focusing on all the elements and basic concepts of Cryptocurrency trading and will teach you how to trade with Cryptocurrency from A to Z, whether you are a beginner or an experienced trader.
-This trading guide is featuring the Plus500 trading platforms, and uses it to demonstrate the basic terms and actions relevant to Crypto trading, but is relevant as well for all other brokers’ trading platforms and websites.
+The following Crypto Trading Guide is focusing on all the elements and basic concepts of Cryptocurrency trading and will teach you how to trade with Cryptocurrency from A to Z, The Plus500 platform is suitable for experienced traders only.
+Though Plus500 is a very user-friendly platform, CFDs are “complex financial products,” thus the platform is not suitable for beginners/ un-experienced traders.
+Also, please don’t imply that one can learn to trade with the Plus500 platform, but only regarding our free, unlimited demo, demonstrates the basic terms and actions relevant to Crypto trading, but is relevant as well for all other brokers’ trading platforms and websites.

 The Plus500 trading platform is available to traders in a ‘Demo Trading Mode’ and a ‘Real Money Mode’.
 There are multiple digital currency financial instruments available to traders including the following: CFDs on Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Ripple, Dash, and NEM.
 Each digital instrument has 2 options available: ‘Short’ or ‘Buy’.
 The ‘Buy’ price is always higher than the ‘Sell’ price for these financial instruments on the Plus500 trading platform.